Colliers Securities Believes Alta Equipment Group (ALTG) Won't Stop Here

 Colliers Securities Believes Alta Equipment Group (ALTG) Won’t Stop Here

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alta Equipment Group with a $15.00 average price target, a 28.8% upside from current levels.
+Alta Equipment Group has an analyst consensus of Strong Buy, with a price target consensus of $15.67, which is a 28.5% upside from current levels.
 In a report issued on March 11, D.A.
 Davidson also initiated coverage with a Buy rating on the stock with a $14.00 price target.

 See today’s analyst top recommended stocks >>